Why Your Hot Yoga Class Could Be Harming Your Body

 Activate the sympathetic nervous system (fight-or-flight mode), instead of promoting calm and inner balance

-The heat can make muscles feel looser and postures more accessible, but this can create a false sense of flexibility.
-The body may go beyond its safe range of motion before the deeper tissues are ready, which is one of the most common causes of yoga-related injuries.
+The heat can make muscles feel looser and postures more accessible.
+However, this can create a false sense of flexibility.
+The body may go beyond its safe range of motion before the deeper tissues are ready.
+This is one of the most common causes of yoga-related injuries.

-And while sweating feels like “detox,” research shows that the body detoxifies mainly through the liver and kidneys, not sweat.
-The skin releases only a small portion of waste; excessive sweating mainly causes loss of water and essential minerals such as sodium, potassium, and magnesium, which are crucial for stable energy and focus.
+While sweating feels like “detox,” research shows that the body detoxifies mainly through the liver and kidneys, not sweat.
+The skin releases only a small portion of waste.
+Excessive sweating mainly causes the loss of water and essential minerals such as sodium, potassium, and magnesium, which are crucial for stable energy and focus.

 The Skin Also Breathes